maxschlapfer/MacAdminHelpers/MozillaFirefoxPackageBuilder/README.md

 2. Adapte the `autoconfig-ethz.js` to include your cfg file.

-3. If needed change the script to add your own Mozilla Add Ons or language kits `chmod 755 FirefoxBuilder_ESR.sh` or `chmod 755 FirefoxBuilder_RR.sh`
+3. If needed change the script to add your own Mozilla Add Ons or language kits and make them executable:
+	`chmod 755 FirefoxBuilder_ESR.sh` or `chmod 755 FirefoxBuilder_RR.sh`

 4. Make sure to have enough disk space, the scripts needs temporarily less than 0.5 GB during execution when building the installer package.